gov-cy/staging-govcy-design-system-docs/src/components/textarea.md

 </form>
 ```
 ### Hint text
-Use ==hint text== for help that’s relevant to the majority of users, like how their information will be used, or where to find it.
+Use hint text for help that’s relevant to the majority of users, like how their information will be used, or where to find it.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">